Concept note guidance – Unsolicited Proposal

 Title: title of your proposed project

-Duration: Specify the number of years
+Duration: number of years

 - Only the minimum required to achieve the expected outcomes of the project can be considered for funding.

 - Your organization or other sources must contribute a minimum 5% of eligible project costsin accordance with the Policy on Cost-Sharing for Grant and Non-Repayable Contribution Agreements.

 Signatories: list any other organizations that would be signatories to a funding agreement with GAC if funding is approved.
 If none, indicate N/A.

 Partners: list implementing partners (non-signatory partners) or local partners you have already identified.
 If none, indicate N/A or “not yet,” as appropriate.

 Contact name, title and email: add contact information for this initiative in the footer of your document.